 Meatless Product Brands (Burgers, “Chicken,” Hot Dogs, Sausages, etc)

 Cheese: Most different kinds of cheese are available—it’s just a matter of which brand you prefer.
-For slices, I love Field Roast’s Chao Slices as well as the cheddar and Swiss-style slices from Daiya, who also makes shreds that actually melt.
+For slices, I love Field Roast’s Chao Slices as well as from Follow Your Heart (they also make some kick-ass shredded “Parmesan.”)
+Daiya makes decent shreds that melt, but they recently changed their slices that I used to love for grilled cheeses, but now the slices don’t melt.
+By themselves, the slices are pretty good though.
 Galaxy Foods makes all kinds of vegan cheese from slices to shreds to a vegan Parmesan.
-There are some more gourmet brands like Dr. Cow Tree Nut Cheese, Heidi Ho, and Kate Hill that are typically available at places like Whole Foods.
+There are some more gourmet brands like Dr. Cow Tree Nut Cheese, Heidi Ho, Miyoko’s Kitchen, and Kate Hill that are typically available at places like Whole Foods and Natural Grocers, although Kind Soopers is making an effort to carry more vegan products—yea!
 Remember, you can make your own: Hard Cashew Cheese, Almond Cheez Log, and be sure to check out The UnCheese Cookbook.

 Eggs: Most of the time, eggs are used as a binder, especially when baking, but tofu is a good substitute for things like quiches, omelets or scrambles.
 You can use ground flax seeds (usually 1 Tbs flax meal + 3 Tbs water =1 egg), apple sauce, bananas, vegan sour cream, vegan yogurt, and silken tofu can also be used.
 I’ve also used chia seeds mixed with water.
 Luckily there is Ener-G Egg Replacer, a powder that when mixed with water, gives an egg-like texture and consistency.
 Other brands of egg-replacer powder that work great, too: No Egg, Bob’s Red Mill.